-Fig. 15.
+Figure 15.
 The micrographs of mode II interlaminar fracture surfaces in composites taken by SEM for: (a) GRE, (b) 15 wt% SSA-GRE, (c) GRE, (d) 15 wt% SSA-GRE.

 4. Conclusions

 The glass fabric/epoxy composite laminates containing micro- SSA particles were manufactured.
 The tensile, flexural, DCB and ENF tests were carried out according to ASTM standards.
 The main conclusions from this work can be summarized as follows: